 Paseo de Parque has lots of stalls, open from 12.00 noon until 8.00pm right through the Christmas period.

-uelle Uno Christmas market is on the square in front of the Pompidou Centre from 10.00am until 6.00pm until 10th January.
+Muelle Uno Christmas market is on the square in front of the Pompidou Centre is usually open from 10.00am to 6.00pm until 10th January.

-In 2023, Malaga’s La Concepcion will host a Christmas show as part of the city’s festivities.
-Titled ‘Angélical: The Kingdom of the Christmas Angels’, the show will run from 1st December 2023 to 7th January 2024.
+In 2023, Malaga’s La Concepcion hosted a Christmas show as part of the city’s festivities.

-With lights, sounds, sculptures, and decorations, Malaga’s Botanic Gardens will be transformed into eight kingdoms, bringing Christmas to life, in a show designed to enthrall all ages.
+With lights, sounds, sculptures, and decorations, the Malaga’s Botanic Gardens will transformed into a show designed to enthrall all ages.

-Entrance to the show begins at 6.00pm each day at 30-minute intervals.
-This is a paid event and you can get more information and get tickets on the official website.
+This is a paid event and tickets are already available on the official website.

 The Málaga Christmas lights are more than just a visual spectacle; they represent a time of celebration and unity.
 Families and friends gather to enjoy the vibrant atmosphere, filling the air with laughter and joy.
 It's a time when locals and tourists alike can forget about the worries of the world and immerse themselves in the magic of the holiday season.